treyhunner/treyhunner.github.com/source/_posts/2016-10-14-check-whether-all-items-match-a-condition-in-python.markdown

 ## Generator expressions

-A generator expression is like a list comprehension, but instead of making a list it makes a **generator** (Python chat on [generators][]).
+A [generator expression][] is like a list comprehension, but instead of making a list it makes a **generator object**.

-A generator is a **lazy iterable**: generators don't compute the items they contain until you loop over them.
+A generator is an **[iterator][]**: generators don't compute the items they contain until you loop over them.
 We'll see what that means in a moment.

 We can turn our list comprehension into a generator expression by changing the brackets to parentheses: